geospatial-jeff/cognition-datasources/docs/README.md

 # API Docs
-The interface allows querying datasources with **spatial**, **temporal**, and **properties** parameters.
-Spatial and temporal are standardized across all datasources while properties varies across datasources as different APIs have different responses.
+The interface allows searching datasources with **spatial**, **temporal**, and **properties** parameters.
+Spatial is always required.
+Temporal is always accepted but not always honored (not all spatial datasources are temporal).
+Properties is always accepted but varies across drivers as different APIs have different responses.

 ### Spatial
 The standard representation of space is a [GeoJSON geometry object](https://tools.ietf.org/html/rfc7946#section-3.1):